What is B2B Marketing Compared to B2C?

 Language: Once you’ve found good leads, what will you say to them – and how will you say it?
 I’ve talked about this one before, but how do your potential customers want to be talked to?

 Those user personas come in handy here, as do listening tools like social media and focus groups.
 How do your customers talk?
 You should be using their vernacular.
 This applies to both B2C and B2B.

-So what’s really the difference between B2C and B2B?
+So what’s really the difference between B2B Marketing vs. B2C?

 You may be sensing something in your gut here.
-What really is the diff between B2C and B2B?
+What really is the difference between B2B vs. B2C?
 Honestly … it’s not much.
 Because, as it turns out, those on the receiving end of both types of marketing messaging are people.
 At the end of the day, you’re marketing P2P – that’s peer to peer.

 At least for now.
 We’re heading quickly toward a world where bots – automators, robots, automatons – may read our stuff.
 In fact, I personally know at least one marketer who’s currently writing for both people and bots.
 But, until we go into full “Westworld” mode, we’ll treat the “B” in B2B as people.

-How MA can help B2B (or B2C) marketing
+How Marketing Automation can help B2B or B2C marketing

 With any marketing, Marketing Automation can help you save time, save money, establish patterns, see what’s working (and what’s not), target the right customers – and see an increased return on your investment.
 Whether you’re doing B2C or B2B marketing, I imagine you’ll appreciate that!